ministryofjustice/laa-check-client-qualifies/README.md

 To view helm deployments in a namespace the command is:

-`helm -n <namespace> ls -all`
+`helm -n <namespace> ls --all`

-e.g. `helm -n la-estimate-financial-eligibility-for-legal-aid-uat ls -all`
+e.g. `helm -n laa-estimate-financial-eligibility-for-legal-aid-uat ls --all`

 Deployments can be deleted by running:

 `helm delete <name-of-deployment>`

-e.g. `helm delete estimate-financial-eligibility`
+e.g. `helm -n laa-estimate-financial-eligibility-for-legal-aid-uat delete el-351-employment-questions-pa`

 It is also possible to manually deploy to an environment from the command line, the structure of the command can be found in `bin/uat_deployment`